Here to help.

 Customer: An organisation or individual who has a subscription or account with Minikai to use our

 services.
-This typically includes aged-care providers, disability service providers, or similar
+This typically includes aged-care providers, disability service providers, or similar entities.

-Care-Recipient: An individual receiving care or services from a Customer, whose personal
+Care-Recipient: An individual receiving care or services from a Customer, whose personal information

-Personal Information: Any information or opinion about an identified individual, or an individual
+Personal Information: Any information or opinion about an identified individual, or an individual who is

-Sensitive Information: A subset of personal information that is given a higher level of protection
+Sensitive Information: A subset of personal information that is given a higher level of protection under

 3. Collection of Personal Information